 Free museums.
 The following list of museums have free admission.
 All are closed on Christmas Day and New Year’s Day and may close early (or completely) the day before.

 - The Bill & Melinda Gates Foundation Discovery Center near Seattle Center aims to motivate and inspire people to take action through displays and interactive exhibits intended to spark conversation about global and local issues.
-Open Tues – Sat, 10 am to 5 pm.
+Open Tues – Sat, 10 am to 5 pm; closed on holidays.

 - Olympic Sculpture Park is downtown Seattle’s largest green space that zigzags from the pavilion to the water’s edge dotted with world-class sculptures against the spectacular backdrop of Puget Sound and the Olympic Mountains (weather permitting!).
 Open 365 days a year dawn to dusk.

 - Klondike Gold Rush National Historical Park in Seattle in Pioneer Square preserves the story of the stampede to the Yukon gold fields and Seattle’s crucial role in this event.
 Step back in time and journey to the Yukon gold fields of Canada as thousands did in 1897 and 1898 through interactive exhibits.
-Open daily 10:00am to 5:00pm, but closed during Trump’s current government shutdown.
+Open daily 10:00am to 5:00pm.
+Closes at 2PM on Christmas Eve and New Year’s Eve.
+Closed Christmas Day and New Year’s Day.

 - Microsoft Visitor Center in Redmond displays the latest Microsoft Research innovations to the very first personal computer.
-Open Mon – Fri 9am-5pm, but check their website for special event closures.
+Open Mon – Fri 9am-5pm, but subject to change, so check their website for special event and holiday closures.

 Live music.
 For loud rock music, we’d recommend Blue Moon Tavern in the University District, which will have live bands almost every night, some with no cover charge.
 Less loud is the Musiquarium lounge at Triple Door in downtown Seattle, which has live music and no cover almost every night over the winter break, except Christmas Eve and Christmas Day.
-For easy listening venues, check out 13 Coins in SeaTac every night except Monday and all locations Friday-Saturday.
-Or, Vito’s lounge on First Hill–open nightly with no cover live music, except Mondays, Christmas Eve and Christmas Day.
+For easy listening venues, check out 13 Coins in SeaTac every night except Monday and all 13 Coins locations Friday-Saturday.
+Or, Vito’s lounge on First Hill–open nightly with no cover live music, except Mondays, Christmas Eve, and Christmas Day.
+For more places to enjoy music over the holidays, see Our big list of live music venues (all genres).

 Coloring pages.
 When everyone is stuck inside and going stir crazy, it’s time to color!
-We have a long list of free downloadable coloring pages and other games and activities featuring holiday and other themes:
+We have a long list of free downloadable coloring pages for kids and adults and other games and activities featuring holiday and other themes:

 Family reading night.
 We put together a list of great reads for a cozy Christmas night at home.
 There’s a little something here for everyone, young and old, young at heart, traditional, and more than a few unexpected titles.
 All are highly rated by other avid readers and available from local libraries.